SeeTheC/Tower-Of-Hanoi/README.md

 ## Setup

-1)Copy the folder name "ToH" to the C:\tc\bin
+1) Copy the folder name "ToH" to the C:\tc\bin

-2)open the tc
+2) Open the tc

-3)In tc goto
+3) In tc goto
 	option>compiler>code generation

-4)Change the model type from small to huge.
+4) Change the model type from small to huge.

-5)open the file play.cpp or start.cpp from tc.
+5) open the file play.cpp or start.cpp from tc.

-6)AND ENJOY THE GAME .
+6) ENJOY THE GAME .

 Thank for playing :)
 ---